naveen-droid/FaceRecognitionSystem/README.md

 # FaceRecognitionSystem
-K Nearest Neighbour classification algorithm in face recognition using OpenCV and HaarCascades CNN Model for frontal face detection.
+Applied K Nearest Neighbour classification algorithm in face recognition using OpenCV and HaarCascades CNN Model for frontal face detection.